sadab-halim/Interview-Questions/DBMS/README.md

 - Internal node can have children between ⌈ P/2 ⌉ and P Internal node can have keys between ⌈ P/2 ⌉ – 1 and P-1 B+ Trees

 In B+ trees, the structure of leaf and non-leaf are different, so their order is.
 Order of non-leaf will be higher as compared to leaf nodes.
 Searching time will be less in B+ trees, since it doesn’t have record pointers in non-leaf because of which depth will decrease.

+## Data Warehousing
+The process of collecting, extracting, transforming, and loading data from multiple sources and storing them in one database is known as **data warehousing.**

+## Different levels of data abstraction in DBMS
+The process of hiding irrelevant details from users is known as data abstraction.

+Data Abstraction can be divided into three levels:
+- **Physical Level:** it is the lowest level and is managed by DBMS.
+This level consists of data storage descriptions and the details of this level are typically hidden from system admins, developers, and users.

+- **Conceptual or Logical Level:** it is the level on which developers and system admins work and it determines what data is stored in the database and what is the relationship between the data points.

+- **External or View Level:** it is the level that describes only part of the database and hides the details of the table schema and its physical storage from the users.
+The result of a query is an example of View level data abstraction.
+A view is a virtual table created by selecting fields from one or more tables present in the database.

+## Do we consider NULL values the same as that of blank space or zero
+A NULL value is not at all same as that of zero or a blank space.
+The NULL value represents a value which is unavailable, unknown, assigned or not applicable where as zero is a number and blank space is a character.

+## Triggers
+- A special kind of stored procedure that is not called directly by a user is called a trigger.
+- A trigger is created and is programmed to fire when a specific event occurs
+- A trigger cannot be called or execute directly by a user.
+- We cannot schedule a trigger
+- Parameters cannot be passed as input
+- Cannot return values

+## Stored Procedures
+- A group of SQL statements which can be reused again and again.
+- These statements are created and stored in the database.
+- We can execute stored procedures by using the exec command, whenever we want.
+- We call a stored procedure from another stored procedure.
+- Parameters can bes passed as input
+- Can return with zero or n value